Why video calls can leave you anxious and exhausted

 The psychology of being watched

-And for those who already struggle with anxiety over social situations, taking part in a video call can be even more intimidating.
 "Social phobia is also incredibly common.
-What this tells us is that any form of social or public display, especially in an unfamiliar situation, is likely to lead to some anxiety," says Professor Thomas Hills from the department of psychology at the University of Warwick.
+What this tells us is that any form of social or public display - especially in an unfamiliar situation - is likely to lead to some anxiety," says Professor Thomas Hills from the department of psychology at the University of Warwick.

 "For many of us video calls are a new form of communication, a bit like standing up in front of the classroom.
 It's just going to feel uncomfortable for that reason alone."

 "Being anxious is a fundamentally tiring process," Armitage says.
 "When we have a baseline level of anxiety, it requires extra psychological processing and makes functioning in normal daily activities much more demanding.
-This in itself may be making us feel anxious at the idea of engaging in video calling."
+This in itself may be making us feel anxious at the idea of engaging in video conferencing."

 Avoid back-to-back calls

+"This is draining because we tend to be stationary on these calls, and give ourselves less chance to recover from each exchange," says Russell.
 "The constant switch of attention from topic to topic, from meeting to meeting, with fewer breaks, fewer chances to get up and walk about can be tiring."

 Spend time away from your computer